JuliaPhysics/Measurements.jl/README.md

 ### Features List ###

 * Support for most of basic mathematical operations available in Julia involving real numbers with uncertainties.
-All existing functions that accept `Real` arguments and internally use already supported functions can in turn perform calculations involving numbers with uncertainties without being redefined.
+All existing functions that accept `AbstractFloat` arguments and internally use already supported functions can in turn perform calculations involving numbers with uncertainties without being redefined.
 This greatly expands the power of `Measurements.jl` with no to little overhead for the users
 * Support for
   [arbitrary precision](http://docs.julialang.org/en/stable/manual/integers-and-floating-point-numbers/#arbitrary-precision-arithmetic)
   numbers with uncertainties (though it may not be very useful for quantities